 researcher. curator. educator.

-I specialize in water cultures and water justice movements in Latin America.
-My practice spans interdisciplinary research, curatorial projects, journalism, and public engagement, developed through sustained collaborations with activists, artists, scholars, and students.
+I specialize in water cultures in Latin America.
+My practice spans interdisciplinary research, curatorial projects, digital humanities, and public engagement, developed through sustained collaborations with activists, artists, scholars, and students.

 About me

 Since 2018, I’ve been the founder director of the international platform entre—ríos, working to connect communities to bodies of water in Latin America.
 I have more than fifteen years’ experience designing, directing, and delivering curatorial projects, audiovisual productions, editorial projects and public programs in Latin America and Europe.
-I’m currently Visiting Scholar Department of Environmental Science, Policy, and Management, University of California, Berkeley, and Senior Lecturer in Art History and Interdisciplinary Studies, University of Essex, UK.
+I am Professor of Spanish and Faculty Director of the Digital Humanities Center at the University of Virginia.
 I’m a passionate runner, reader and cook, but happiest when I’m in water!

 entre—ríos